dadam1026/Carbon-Farming-1/README.md

 Conclusion
 ----------
 * Helping farmers adapt to climate change is a way to combat poverty.
-No matter how small or large our contribution is to the cleantech revolution, we all must strive to mitigate climate's deleterious effects.
-About two-thirds of those living in poverty work in agriculture, often relying on the food they grow to feed their families.
-A warmer world will be problematic for relatively well-off farmers in America and Europe, but potentially deadly for low-income farmers in Africa and Asia.
-(Gates Notes)
+No matter how small or large our contribution is to the cleantech revolution, we all must strive to mitigate climate's deleterious effects
+* About two-thirds of those living in poverty work in agriculture, often relying on the food they grow to feed their families
+* A warmer world will be problematic for relatively well-off farmers in America and Europe, but potentially deadly for low-income farmers in Africa and Asia.
 * It is our duty to provide technology and analytics to better serve the most vulnerable populations
+Source: Gates Notes

 Additional Resources
 --------------------